Health Benefits of Pets: How Pets Make us Better, Healthier Humans

 If you are a pet owner you are already aware of the many joys of having an animal friend including companionship, unconditional affection and a furry face looking at you adoringly.
 But did you know that taking care of a pet also has many physical,…Read more

-Mask Guidelines: The CDC’s New Recommendations for People Who Have Been Vaccinated
+New CDC Mask Guidelines: Recommendations for People Who Have Been Vaccinated

 The CDC announced that there are new rules regarding mask-wearing for people who have been vaccinated.
 In general, it is now considered permissible to be in outdoor spaces without a mask if you have been vaccinated.
 However, the new rules are fairly complicated with quite a few stipulations.Read more